fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 another way, and attended Bingo Institute of Grooming to learn how to bathe, clip and scissor.

-Fido's Gray Dog Grooming opened its doors in Decemeber 2016 and I couldn't be prouder.
+Fido's Gray Dog Grooming opened its doors in December 2016 and I couldn't be prouder.
 My years of experience in canine body language let me recognize when a dog needs coaching, a different method, or just a break.
 The team at Fido gave their input and we designed a salon that minimizes stress and truly is something special.
 We